 Tasks: Cycle of events information/sequence of events - to determine the effectiveness of the rescue strategies employed and whether they followed nationally recognised guidelines.

-Tools and technologieseFONA technique employed including medical equipment used/effective functioning of available emergency equipment.
+Tools and technologies: eFONA technique employed including medical equipment used/effective functioning of available emergency equipment.
 This information can be analysed for to assess usability, accessibility, familiarity, and functionality.

 Organisation: Time of event, location, resources available e.g. availability of senior personnel, training of the team